 You may be asked to keep a 'voiding' diary.
 Voiding means passing urine.

 Over a few days, you will be asked to write down things like:

-- The number of times you go to the toilet during the day to pass urine - The number of times you get up during the night to pass urine - The approximate time of the day you go to the toilet - The amount of urine you pass - How often do you feel that you've not been able to completely empty your bladder? - How often do you 'stop and start' when going to the toilet? - How often do you find it difficult to hold your urine? - How often have you noticed a weak stream of urine or urine not flowing as quickly as usual? - If you have to push to make the urine start flowing - What and how much you drank e.g. tea , coffee, water
+- The number of times you go to the toilet during the day to pass urine; - The number of times you get up during the night to pass urine; - The approximate time of the day you go to the toilet; - The amount of urine you pass; - How often do you feel that you've not been able to completely empty your bladder?; - How often do you 'stop and start' when going to the toilet?; - How often do you find it difficult to hold your urine?; - How often have you noticed a weak stream of urine or urine not flowing as quickly as usual?; - If you have to push to make the urine start flowing; - · What and how much you drank e.g. tea, coffee, water.

 The diary is a good way to find out more about your symptoms and can be used to decide on the best treatment for you.
-There is a chart included at the end of the booklet, which you could use to note down your answers.